bdwgc/bdwgc/docs/environment.md

 `GC_PROMPT_DISABLED` - The client code is running in the non-interactive mode.
 If set, any non-interactive action (like showing a GUI dialog box on error) will be avoided in the collector.
+The variable is set explicitly by the collector build scripts prior to the tests execution.

 `GC_PRINT_STATS` - Turns on the collector logging.
 Has no effect if the collector is built with `SMALL_CONFIG` macro defined.